Waldorf Music Hall Records: History

 Although many sources give 1953 as the establishment date for Waldorf Music Hall, none of their releases appears to predate 1954.
 Light's promotional literature identifies Waldorf Music Hall as the first record label he began on his own, with Light's Project 3 label debuting in 1967.
 Therefore, the Waldorf label was "Project 1" whilst Grand Award Records and its later subsidiary Command Records became "Project 2".
 It was begun as a generic, "soundalike" label, with Light's stable of artists—Loren Becker, Artie Malvin, Lois Winter, Dottie Evans and others—reproducing the hits of the day.
 Some have regarded Waldorf Music Hall as the first such label, but it appears that Big 4 Hits, a label based out of Cincinnati and headed by Carl Burkhardt, was established in 1952 and is therefore earlier.
-Emblazoned with the diamond-shaped logo "FDR"—meaning "Full Dynamic Range," signifying high fidelity, but also invoking an acronym for a popular American president—Waldorf Music Hall was primarily a 10" LP label with 8 hits apiece; 48 releases in the 3300 series appeared between January 1954 and December 1957.
+Emblazoned with the diamond-shaped logo "FDR"—meaning "Full Dynamic Range," signifying high fidelity, but also invoking an acronym for a popular American president—Waldorf Music Hall was primarily a 10-inch LP label with 8 hits apiece; 48 releases in the 3300 series appeared between January 1954 and December 1957.
 Waldorf Music Hall also issued 45 rpm EPs of the same material; 78 rpm releases were issued on a plain label simply called "Waldorf" and on subsidiary labels 18 Top Hits and Rock N Roll.
 The 10" Lps sold for 99 cents, and the singles for 69 cents apiece.

 As mainstream pop vocals in the hit market began to give way to rock n' roll hits, Hit Parader type versions of these began to sound considerably more quaint and old-fashioned compared to the originals.
-Fortunately, Waldorf Music Hall had begun to diversify its offerings already through a $1.49 12" album program that featured coherent offerings ranging from classical and opera to children's records, jazz, dance music and gospel.
+Fortunately, Waldorf Music Hall had begun to diversify its offerings already through a $1.49 12-inch album program that featured coherent offerings ranging from classical and opera to children's records, jazz, dance music and gospel.
 In 1955, Light had begun his higher profile Grand Award label and this drew some attention away from Waldorf Music Hall; the Hit Parader issues stopped at the end of 1957.
 However, at the same time Waldorf gained a budget subsidiary, Colortone Records.
 In 1959, Enoch Light sold all of his labels to AM-PAR and became part of their organization.
 Grand Award continued, but at this point Waldorf Music Hall became dormant, having served its short-lived purpose.